SanteyneEmbeddedSystems/Two_Wheels_Vehicle_Kinematic_Model/README.md

 # Two wheels vehicle kinematic model

-This repo give and demonstrate the kinematic model of a single axle two wheels vehicle.
+This repo gives and demonstrates the kinematic model of a single axle two wheels vehicle.

 ## Parameters